Blosc/python-blosc/RELEASING.rst

 Preliminaries
 -------------

-* Make sure that te current master branch is passing the tests on all continuous integrations systems such as Travis and Appveyor.
+* Make sure that the current master branch is passing the tests on all continuous integrations systems such as Travis and Appveyor.

 * Make sure that ``RELEASE_NOTES.rst``